zammad/zammad-documentation/appendix/privacy.rst

    Session information includes IP address (and possibly geographic location), browser, time of original login, and time of last visit.

+Data Privacy Tasks
+   Each entry in the data privacy task list is automatically deleted after 6 months.

 External Services
 =================